Retrieval-Augmented Generation

 • Pinecone

-For Azure AI Search, ElasticSearch and OpenSearch, we provide a default index name that you can update if needed.
+For Azure AI Search, Vertex Vector Search, ElasticSearch and OpenSearch, we provide a default index name that you can update if needed.
 For Pinecone, make sure to provide an existing index name.

 Note

-When setting up an ElasticSearch or an OpenSearch connection, you must allow the connection to be used with Knowledge Banks.
+When setting up an ElasticSearch, an OpenSearch or a Google Cloud Storage connection, you must allow the connection to be used with Knowledge Banks.
 There is a setting in the connection panel to allow this.

 Limitations: